 Whatever your designs for this large bugle we are sure you will enjoy the deep resonant sound produced from these horns.

 Please note: horn is a natural product so these horns will vary in colour and texture from photos.
 They will have areas of roughness, marks and scratches were the animals fought each other!
 All natural blemishes are what make them have character as no two are alike.

-The medium horns are approx. 40cm in length and the XL are approx. 55-65cm+.
+The medium horns are polished and approx. 40cm in length and the XL are approx. 55-65cm+.

 Blowing a Viking horn is a simple process of using the instrument's natural shape to create a unique booming sound and is similar to blowing air through a trumpet.

 Hold the horn close to the mouthpiece with one hand and towards the centre of the instrument with your other hand to ensure stability.

 Purse your lips tightly against the edges of the mouthpiece, holding your lips straight and tight and close together.

 Blow strongly and consistently into the mouthpiece while pursing your lips.
 Your lip's vibrations will create a buzzing sound in the mouthpiece that resonates throughout the instrument.